 Description

 Purple prairie clover is a beautiful and useful plant that can grow in a wide range of soils, tolerates drought very well plus being a nitrogen-fixing plant it enhances the soil.
+It is said that the strong taproot can be as much as 2 m deep!

 With compound leaves with linear leaflets and attractive purple flowers in cone-like heads that open gradually, it is an excellent addition for the natural looking gardens, flower beds and for naturalizations projects.
+I cannot wait to also grow it for myself this coming season!

 Images: Dalea purpurea

-Germination: said to germinate at room temp. without additional treatments: sow in the spring outdoors or, under lights indoors in very early spring.
-It forms a taproot, so probably the seedlings will do best when planted at their definite location.
+Germination: said to germinate at room temp. without additional treatments: sow in the spring outdoors or, under lights indoors in very early spring – under review!

 Reviews